severian5it/BoardgameNerd/README.md

             - Collection
             - Settings
             - Log out

 #### Footer

 Footer is always present at the very end, and has been on purpose designed as minimal, containing the following information:
     - Copyright information.
     - Links to Facebook, Instagram and Twitter Pages, not existing at the moment.

+#### Toast

+All messages will be delivered from back-end to front-end via `Flask flash`, in which the level of warning will be specified, and this will give a specific colour to the toast:

+- Success: green.
+- Danger: red.
+- Warning: yellow.

 ### Landing Page

 Landing Page has been designed to capture the attention of the user getting there, proposing him 4 distinct options:

 1. to search for a boardgame via keywords.
 1. to explore what is hot in boardgame community at the moment.
 1. to have a look to boardgames from the past.